1960 Formula Two season: Race 1: Syracuse Grand Prix

 Ferrari entered the Syracuse Grand Prix with a heavily revised version of their 1959 cars for Wolfgang von Trips.
 Team Lotus entered two cars, one of which was the new Lotus 18 making its European debut driven by Innes Ireland.
-Neither the factory Coopers nor the factory Porsches were entered, however many private Coopers appeared, notably including factory driver Jack Brabham self entered in an older car, Equipe Nationale Belge and Yeoman Credit Racing entered two Coopers each, and Maurice Trintignant also self entered a Cooper.
+Neither the factory Coopers nor the factory Porsches were entered, however many private Coopers appeared, notably including factory driver Jack Brabham self entered in an older car, Équipe Nationale Belge and Yeoman Credit Racing entered two Coopers each, and Maurice Trintignant also self entered a Cooper.
 Porsche were represented by just a single entry from Rob Walker Racing Team for Stirling Moss.

 In practice, Moss established the fastest time, followed by Innes Ireland and Olivier Gendebien in one of the Equipe Nationale Belge Coopers who joined Moss on the front row. von Trips was not considered a serious contender for the win and qualified in seventh.

 In the race Moss lead from the start, building up a sizeable lead.
 Surprisingly, and to the Italian crowd's pleasure, von Trips was in second place by the end of the first lap, followed closely by Ireland and the Coopers, led by Brabham.
 Brabham was able to push up into second place, with Ireland third and von Trips fourth, before Brabham was first overtaken by Ireland then forced to retire.
 Light rain arrived around lap 23, which favoured the Ferrari, allowing von Trips into second.
 Soon after Moss suffered an engine failure which caused him to retire, handing the lead to von Trips.
 Trintignant's private Cooper finished second, and Gendebien third, with Ireland finishing fourth due to minor engine trouble.